JinrenZhu/QA4F/README.md

 # QA4F
-This repository is aimed at testing/verifying early ideas that utilizes adiabatic quantum computing.
+This repository is aimed at testing/verifying early ideas that utilize adiabatic quantum computing.